-Tips to Keep in Mind When Travelling in a Travel Trailer
+Tips to Keep in Mind When Traveling in a Travel Trailer

 Travel trailers, however, are an affordable personal mobile vacation home.
 The range of campers spans the gamut from primal rustic facilities to luxury resorts with coveted amenities.
 The personal freedom, comfort, and convenience have contributed to the increasing popularity of camper.
 The immense flexibility allows you to stay put wherever you like and pack off and leave when you desire while saving yourselves the overheads of lodging and hefty restaurants bills.

 Traveling in a camper for the first time can be pretty daunting.
-To make the process easier for you, we have compiled a list of tips while travelling:
+To make the process easier for you, we have compiled a list of tips while traveling: